Go Back Go Back

 Today the Coordination Committee on meeting the family planning needs of Turkmenistan kicked off its work in its first session.
 More than 15 members of the Committee came together to discuss how to work together to improve women’s access to reproductive health services, including contraceptives, in the context of UNFPA’s phased out assistance to the country.

-Importance of data, strengthening the mechanisms in reproductive health system, building the capacity of service providers and raising the awareness of women were some of the many issues discussed at the Coordination meeting, co-facilitated by UNFPA, United Nations Population Fund.
+Importance of data, strengthening the mechanisms in reproductive health system, building the capacity of server providers and raising the awareness of women were some of the many issues discussed at the Coordination meeting, co-facilitated by UNFPA, United Nations Population Fund.

 Establishment of the new Coordination Committee On Ensuring the Supply of Reproductive Health Commodities in State and Private Pharmacies, Reproductive Health Centers and Rooms, as per the Order of the Ministry of Health and Medical Industry, was the result of the UNFPA advocacy.
 New partnership between the government and private sector promises to reduce the gap in women’s access to reproductive health services, enabling them to realize their reproductive rights, especially those furthest behind.